Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-1/labs/exploring-markdown.md

 ### Install a _Markdown_ Editor

-For editing and viewing _Markdown_, use VS Code or a dedicated markdown editor such as [MacDown](http://macdown.uranusjr.com/)
+For editing and viewing _Markdown_, use VS Code or a dedicated markdown editor such as [MacDown](http://macdown.uranusjr.com/).

 ### Create a Cheatsheet for Bash Commands

 Although you can find numerous cheatsheets for Bash (Terminal) commands, why not create your own using markdown to get some practice with it?

-Note that a cheatsheet need not be an exhaustive reference - so feel free to exclude commands that are used infrequently
+Note that a cheatsheet need not be an exhaustive reference - so feel free to exclude commands that are used infrequently.